 As a supplement to quickly finding out about the company’s business model, strategic plans and organizational culture and competence, it is important to find out about management reporting that indicates where the business is and where it is going.

 In addition to reports on accounts, balance sheets, budgets and strategic plans, it can be useful to assess which obligations and opportunities have been agreed upon for the business.
 In addition to internal employment agreements and cooperation agreements with trade unions, the company also has agreements with customers, suppliers, business partners, retailers, banks and financial institutions.
-A good contract management system will be able to easily provide good information about what the business has as opportunities in current customer contracts and what is committed in terms of costs and resources in supplier contracts
+A good contract management system will be able to easily provide good information about what the business has as opportunities in ongoing customer contracts and what is committed in terms of costs and resources in supplier contracts.

 Insufficient information and an overview of the company’s contracts and contractual obligations can have major consequences.
 Managers and employees spend a significant amount of time uncovering data that should be easily accessible, so they can focus on valuable analysis and decision support, and not manual stacking of data.
 The consequence is that time and resources are wasted in evaluating financial results and producing management reporting, which is still not completely accurate and transparent because there is no complete overview of contracts, obligations and possible penalties and performance compensation.